-- Family Versus Career: He choose family over science.
+- Family Versus Career: He chose family over science.
 Unfortunately it ended up dooming him through no fault of his own.

 - Good Parents: He loved his Beth to a greater degree than any other Rick seen so far, and gave up on his pursuit of strange science so he could raise her.

-- Human Resources: Essentially what he has been reduced to, as Wonka Rick harvest his brain fluids.
+- Human Resources: Essentially what he has been reduced to, as Wonka Rick harvests his brain fluids.